| Texas

 concept of having the roads operated by private companies, especially

 ones with foreign ties.
-As a result, the project was killed by
+As a result, the project was killed

 the Legislature in 2009.
-The TTC-35 and TTC-69 projects, which
+The TTC-35 and TTC-69 projects,

 were in advanced planning at the time, continued but not under the TTC

-the SH 130 segment from Georgetown to Seguin was allowed to be
+However, the segment from Georgetown to Seguin,

-completed as a regional project), but planning for TTC-69 (the I-69
+for TTC-69 (the I‑69

 above.)